JMMackenzie/CC-News-Tools/README.md

 ## Credits
 The CC-News-En corpus is derived from the CC-News crawl, which is made possible by the [Common Crawl Foundation](https://commoncrawl.org/).

+## Paper
+The paper describing the dataset will be available soon.
+In the meantime, please take a look at the data at the URL below.

 ## Data
 If you are just looking for the raw corpus and query data, you can download it